VernierST/GoIO_SDK/readme.txt

 Release notes:

+Version 2.24
+Fixed bug in Mac SDK in which the measurement queue was cleared whenever a STOP command was issued.
+(RM2846, 20090323)

 Version 2.23
 Add GoIO_Sensor_SendCmd() and GoIO_Sensor_GetNextResponse() API's.
 These are advanced API's that should almost never be used.
 It is generally better to use GoIO_Sensor_SendCmdAndGetResponse() instead.